Summary and Schedule

 In the last few years, the profiling of a large number of genome-wide features in individual cells has become routine.
 Consequently, a plethora of tools for the analysis of single-cell data has been developed, making it hard to understand the critical steps in the analysis workflow and the best methods for each objective of one’s study.

-This tutorial aims to provide a solid foundation in using Bioconductor tools for single-cell RNA-seq (scRNA-seq) analysis by walking through various steps of typical workflows using example datasets.
+This Carpentries-style tutorial aims to provide a solid foundation in using Bioconductor tools for single-cell RNA-seq (scRNA-seq) analysis by walking through various steps of typical workflows using example datasets.

 Prerequisites